soedomoto/EL5121-ITB2015/README.md

 All materials on this repository are used for supporting EL5121 Object Oriented Engineering Course at Master of Electric Engineering ITB

 ### Licensing and Governance
-All materials are licensed under a copyleft licence
+All materials are licensed under a copyleft license